You Are Your Own Worst Enemy

-“You’re going to embarrass yourself and the restaurant; they’re definitely going to fire you after tonight”
+"You're going to embarrass yourself and the restaurant; they're definitely going to fire you after tonight."

-“Why are you even bothering with this, just stick to what you already know”
+"Why are you even bothering with this, just stick to what you already know."

-A quick tip for any magicians struggling with a new effect they want to perform, but they aren’t sure it will work.
+A quick tip for any magicians struggling with a new effect they want to perform, but they aren't sure it will work.
 If you do have a few bits of magic in your repertoire, simply sandwich them around the new effect you want to try out on your audience.
-That way, even if it falls flat, your audience are less likely to remember, as memory is a funny thing and it tends to only recall the first and last effect you perform.
-That way, you can “practice” in front of a live audience, and feel safe knowing that whatever happens, they’ll remember the great stuff you did either side!
+That way, even if it falls flat, your audience is less likely to remember, as memory is a funny thing and it tends only to recall the first and last effect you perform.
+That way, you can "practice" in front of a live audience, and feel safe knowing that whatever happens, they'll remember the great stuff you did either side!

-So whatever you’re doing, ignore the doubts and push forward, you’ll find it all gets a lot quieter after you’ve proven to them, and yourself, that you can do it!
-Previous Blog Next Post
+So whatever you're doing, ignore the doubts and push forward, you'll find it all gets a lot quieter after you've proven to them, and yourself, that you can do it!
+Previous Post Next Post